Web architect, API developer

-My name is Evert, and I’ve been a Web Developer for almost 15 years.
+My name is Evert, and I’ve been a Web Developer for 15 years.
 I’ve been doing consulting for a wide range of companies, from small businesses to telcos, financial services and national broadcasters.

 I’m especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
-In the past I’ve had a strong focus on PHP, but I’m very open to other technology stacks as well.
-I also have decent soft skills and served as CTO and technical leadership in most of the companies I’ve worked at.
+I served as CTO or technical leadership in most of the companies I’ve worked at.

 - Blog: https://evertpot.com/